Help children with muscular dystrophy and related neuromuscular disorders experience the joys of summer camp.

 In partnership with the AOA, the American Osteopathic Foundation, and the Muscular Dystrophy Association (MDA), the osteopathic medical profession has a unique opportunity to deliver osteopathic care to children with muscular dystrophy and related neuromuscular disorders.

-Medical students, residents, and physicians are needed to serve as medical staff or volunteer counselors during one-week MDA camps held across the U.S. between May and August.
+Medical students, resident physicians, and physicians are needed to serve as medical staff or volunteer counselors during one-week MDA camps held across the U.S. between May and August.
 Each location serves 40-100 campers between the ages of 6 and 17 who have been diagnosed with muscular dystrophy.

 Once you’ve applied, your information will be distributed to the MDA to begin the more formal application process, which includes a request for references, interview, and background check.